Southwestern Bean Salad with Black-Eyed Peas

 I know cilantro is a total no for some people, and if you’re one of those people who hates cilantro I’d suggest replacing it with thinly sliced green onion or chopped celery in this salad.
 Or just skip the cilantro completely and the recipe will still be great.

-How to Make Southwestern Bean Salad with Black Beans, Black-Eyed Peas, and Peppers:
+How to Make Southwestern Bean Salad with Black-Eyed Peas,:

 (Scroll down for complete recipe with nutritional information.)